-When your nonprofit is new, a budget is a critical tool to help you manage both your organization and your finances as it grows.
+When you’re just getting started, it’s critical that one of your first steps is to create your nonprofit’s first budget to help you manage both your organization and your finances as it grows.

 A budget combined with a fundraising plan can help you make sure there’s always money to pay for the things you need to operate your programs.

 Without a budget, you can find yourself in deep water, fast, with more money going out than coming in.